xmsec/ghost-theme-yaldorei/README.md

 At last, restart the ghost
 ## About Modified Theme Yaldorei

-Modified theme support ghost 1.25.0 & ghost 2.0
+Modified theme Yaldorei support ghost 1.25.0 & ghost 2.0
 What is modified is as follows:

 1. The nav's hight
 2. The footer's padding
+3. Index post meta height
+4. Index pagination height
-3. Tag clould in post page removed
+5. Tag clould in post page removed
-4. Post pages' fence layout
+6. Post pages' fence layout
-5. Color simplified
+7. Color simplified
-6. Disqus removed & should modify Comments partial to use
-7. SOHU changyan used for comment
 8. CSS not mentioned above modified slightly
-9. Some author info removed
+9. Some author info removed&simplified
-10. change the data creat_at in posts to changed_at
+10. Change the data creat_at in posts to changed_at
+11. Update to Kaldorei 2.0

 Theme name was made by someone Yan DY I met before.